 The sequestered CO2 associated with credits generated for verified greenhouse gas emission reductions by a CCS project was released or otherwise leaked to the atmosphere.

+Credits were generated in violation of section 95491.2(b)(2)(C).

 For purposes of this section, “material information” means:

 Information that would affect by any amount the Executive Officer’s determination of a carbon intensity score, expressed on a gCO2e/MJ basis to two decimal places, or